- BlackBerry 10 OS

 - Retrieval of the logs manually can be performed using the Powershell cmdlet:

-- Get-ActiveSyncDeviceStatistics –mailbox <userMailbox> -GetMailboxLog –NotificationEmailAddress <userEmail>
+- Get-ActiveSyncDeviceStatistics –mailbox <userMailbox> -GetMailboxLog:$true –NotificationEmailAddress <userEmail>

 CAS Exchange Activesync logging can also be extended since by default the logs will have truncated tags.
 The data for most tags is removed and replaced with a tag attribute indicating how many bytes the data contains.
 For example the subject of an email may look like this: